Asian shares mixed after lackluster day on Wall Street - WTMJ

 AP Business Writer

-TOKYO (AP) — Asian shares were mixed on Wednesday after Wall Street began a post-holiday week on a lackluster note.
+TOKYO (AP) — Asian shares were mixed on Wednesday after Wall Street began the post-holiday week on a lackluster note.

-Shares rose in Tokyo and Sydney but fell in Hong Kong, Shanghai and South Korea.
+Shares rose in Tokyo and Sydney, fell in China and were little changed in South Korea.
 A weakening in growth in Chinese manufacturing, based on surveys of factory managers, has undermined buying sentiment.

 Market players are looking ahead to U.S. jobs data, which are also likely to show growth.
 They’re also keeping an eye on comments by Federal Reserve officials on inflation, a concern overhanging markets as economies regain momentum with the rollout of coronavirus vaccines, especially in the United States.

-India’s Sensex declined 0.4%.
-Shares fell in Taiwan and Singapore, but advanced in Jakarta.
+India’s Sensex declined 0.8%.
+Shares rose in Taiwan and Jakarta, but fell in Singapore.

 Economies are bouncing back rapidly from the damage and disruptions caused by the pandemic, analysts say.